Burst Angel

 Burst Angel (爆裂天使, Bakuretsu Tenshi) is a Japanese anime television series directed by Koichi Ohata, from a screenplay by Fumihiko Shimo.
 It was produced by the Gonzo animation studio.
 Burst Angel takes place in the near future, after a rise in criminal activity forced the Japanese government to allow citizens to possess firearms and establish the Recently Armed Police of Tokyo (RAPT).
 The series follows a band of four mercenaries, named Jo, Meg, Sei, and Amy.
-It was broadcast for twenty-four episodes on TV Asahi from April to September 2004.
-An original video animation, Burst Angel Infinity, was released in 2007.
+It was broadcast for 24-episodes on TV Asahi from April to September 2004.
+An original video animation (OVA), titled Burst Angel: Infinity, was released in 2007.

 Plot

 In the near future, due to an unusual rise in criminal activity, it has become legal to possess firearms in Japan so lawful citizens can protect themselves.
 At the same time, the government established the Recently Armed Police of Tokyo, whose methods are exterminating criminals rather than arresting them.

 The story opens with Kyohei Tachibana, a male college student at a culinary arts school with dreams of someday becoming a pastry chef, motorcycling down an inner city street and becoming caught up in a shoot-out between a mysterious silver-haired woman and a psycho gangster.
 Kyohei escapes unharmed and ends up working as a cook for Jo, Meg, Amy, and Sei in an effort to gather up enough money to travel to France.
 The girls, ranging in ages of eleven to nineteen, turn out to be pseudo-mercenary agents for a larger international group known as Bailan.

 Burst Angel focuses on the group as they investigate a series of mutated human monsters with glowing brains that cause various amounts of mayhem in Tokyo.